Bicycle, train or boat

 To find out more about this railway journey phone our specialists on 1-855-838-8482.

 Cycling around the Baray and Angkor Thom in Cambodia

 Spend half a day exploring the sites of Baray, Wat Suai Anthiat, Angkor Thom and Bayon by bicycle.
-Cycle alongside the river, stopping for drinks at the pagoda before carrying on towards Angkor Thom whilst taking in the magnificent views.
-You will eventually reach the Bayon in the centre of Angkor Thom and the East Gate of the city, used in the filming of Tomb Raider.
-Follow the small jungle trails northwards towards the Victory Gate where your cycle ride will come to an end.
+Cycle alongside the river, stopping for drinks at the pagoda before carrying on toward Angkor Thom whilst taking in the magnificent views.
+You will eventually reach the Bayon in the center of Angkor Thom and the East Gate of the city, used in the filming of Tomb Raider.
+Follow the small jungle trails northwards toward the Victory Gate where your cycle ride will come to an end.

 Spending time on board the 'Tiger Blue' looking our for sharks and dolphins in Indonesia

 Better known for Komodo dragons, the Komodo islands are made up of some of Indonesia’s most beautiful beaches, as well as fantastic scuba diving opportunities.
 One of our specialists spent a week on board the ‘Tiger Blue’ last year, enjoying shark sightings on dives, a pod of dolphins swimming alongside the boat, deserted beach BBQ’s and of course a few Komodo Dragon sightings on island treks!